Intranet & Digital Workplace Maturity Models

 If you take these restrictions into consideration, you can use an Intranet or Digital Workplace Maturity Modell to get a first, ad-hoc understanding of where you stand today and what potential next steps might include.

-From Intranet Maturity to Digital Workplace Maturity Models
+From Intranet Maturity Models to Digital Workplace Maturity Models

 With the ever expanding scope of Intranets over the last couple of years, the (broader) term of the Digital Workplace has come into popular use.
 This development alone depicts how Intranets and the possible stages of their maturity have changed over the last few years.

-Below, four maturity models are presented that both demonstrate the “historic” development of these models since 2006 as well as the most current models in this area (that I’m aware of).
+Below, several maturity models are presented that both demonstrate the “historic” development of these models since 2006 as well as the most current models in this area (that I’m aware of).

 It has to be mentioned, that there are many other maturity models touching on the individual areas an Intranet and Digital Workplace is made up of (e.g. Enterprise 2.0 maturity models, Community maturity models, etc.) as well as those models that put the “Social Intranet” or “Social Workplace” as the final stage of an Intranet.
-These models are not included here.
+These models are not included here due to their limited scope.

 Intranet Maturity Models